PranavNagrecha/Salesforce-RAG/rag/data-modeling/lead-management-patterns.md

 - Use Record-Triggered Flows for simple conversion triggers (⚠️ **Note**: Process Builder and Workflow Rules are deprecated - use Record-Triggered Flows instead)
 - Handle conversion errors gracefully with try-catch blocks

+**Nonprofit/Education Conversion Patterns**:
+- Nonprofits may skip Leads and create Opportunities directly from online giving forms or campaign members
+- When using Leads, convert to create Account (Household/Organization), Contact, and Opportunity (Gift)
+- Configure Opportunity Record Type based on gift type (Donation, Grant, Major Gift) during conversion
+- Set Opportunity Stage = "Pledged" or "Posted" based on payment status
+- Link converted Opportunity to Campaign for attribution if Lead was campaign member
+- For NPSP implementations, create Payment records when converting Leads with payment information

 **Conversion Error Handling**:
 - Validation rules on Account/Contact/Opportunity can block conversion
 - Required fields on target objects must be populated